-During the Year ended 30 September 2021, the employee turnover rate of the Group was 6.6% (2020: 18.5%).
+During the Reporting Period, the employee turnover rate of the Group was 18.8% (2021: 6.6%).
 Those employees who left the Group were in their own accord.
-The Group was not aware of any material non-compliance with laws and regulations relating to employment and labour practices that had a significant impact on the Group relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare for the Year.
+The Group was not aware of any material non-compliance with laws and regulations relating to employment and labour practices that had a significant impact on the Group relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare for the Reporting Period.